 This is why I am of the opinion that retail traders should go ‘live’ the moment they are familiar with the trading platform and the basic mechanics of trading.
-The emotional training doesn’t start until you start risking something.
+The emotional training doesn’t start until you risk something.

-Of course, this comes with the caveat that people should only start ‘live’ trading with the smallest possible lot size.
+Of course, this comes with the caveat that one should only start live trading with the smallest possible lot size.
 There’s a difference between setting yourself up to learn, and committing trading suicide.

-Over time, as you start to make money, you should be gradually increasing your trading lot size just like how a trainee weightlifter would increase his load.
+Over time, as you start to make money, you would then be gradually increasing your trading lot size just like how a trainee weightlifter would increase his load.